DawievLill/DataScience-871/content/python/python-basics.md

 ```
 ````

-We won't be working exclusively with different types of numbers.
+We won't be working exclusively with different types of numbers as that would be quite limiting.
 Another important type that we take note of is the **string** type.
-This generally refers to any text that we want to work with.
+This generally refers to any form of text.
 We refer to a statement such as *'I love Data Science!'* as a combination of letters that are strung together, which is why we call it a string.

 ```{code-cell} python
 type('I love Data Science!')